-- (i) (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of fixed assets. - (b) The fixed assets have been physically verified by the management during the year and no material discrepancies were noticed on such verification.
-In our opinion, the frequency of verification of the fixed assets is reasonable having regard to the size of the Company and the nature of its assets. - (c) The Company does not hold any immovable property (in the nature of 'fixed assets').
-Accordingly, the provisions of clause 3(i) (c) of the Order are not applicable. - (ii) The Company is primarily engaged in the business of real estate development and related services and holds inventories only in the form of land and properties under development.
-Accordingly, the provisions of clause 3(ii) of the Order are not applicable. - (iii) The Company has granted unsecured loans to companies covered in the register maintained under Section 189 of the Act; and with respect to the same: - (a) in our opinion the terms and conditions of grant of such loans are not, prima facie, prejudicial to the company's interest. - (b) the schedule of repayment of the principal and the payment of the interest has not been stipulated and hence we are unable to comment as to whether repayments/receipts of the principal amount and the interest are regular; - (c) in the absence of stipulated schedule of repayment of principal and payment of interest, we are unable to comment as to whether there is any amount which is overdue for more than 90 days and whether reasonable steps have been taken by the Company for recovery of the principal amount and interest. - (iv) In our opinion, the Company has complied with the provisions of Section 186 in respect of investments.
-Further, in our opinion, the Company has not entered into any transaction covered under Section 185 and Section 186 of the Act in respect of loans, guarantees and security. - (v) In our opinion, the Company has not accepted any deposits within the meaning of Sections 73 to 76 of the Act and the Companies (Acceptance of Deposits) Rules, 2014 (as amended).
-Accordingly, the provisions of clause 3(v) of the Order are not applicable. - (vi) The Central Government has not specified maintenance of cost records under sub-section (1) of Section 148 of the Act, in respect of Company's products/ services.
-Accordingly, the provisions of clause 3(vi) of the Order are not applicable. - (vii)(a) Undisputed statutory dues including provident fund, employees' state insurance, income-tax, sales-tax, service tax, duty of customs, duty of excise, value added tax, cess and other material statutory dues, as applicable, have generally been regularly deposited to the appropriate authorities, though there has been a slight delay in a few cases.
-Further, no undisputed amounts payable in respect thereof were outstanding at the year-end for a period of more than six months from the date they became payable.
+- (i) (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of property, plant and equipment. - (b) The property, plant and equipment have been physically verified by the management during the year and no material discrepancies were noticed on such verification.
+In our opinion, the frequency of verification of the property, plant and equipment is reasonable having regard to the size of the Company and the nature of its assets. - (c) The Company does not hold any immovable property (in the nature of 'property, plant and equipment').
+Accordingly, the provisions of clause 3(i)(c) of the Order are not applicable. - (ii) The Company is primarily engaged in real estate development and holds inventory only in the form of property under development.
+Thus, paragraph 3 (ii) of the Order is not applicable - (iii) The Company has granted unsecured loans to companies covered in the register maintained under Section 189 of the Act; and with respect to the same: - (a) in our opinion the terms and conditions of grant of such loans are not, prima facie, prejudicial to the company's interest; - (b) the schedule of repayment of the principal and the payment of the interest has not been stipulated and hence we are unable to comment as to whether repayments/receipts of the principal amount and the interest are regular; and - (c) in the absence of stipulated schedule of repayment of principal and payment of interest, we are unable to comment as to whether there is any amount which is overdue for more than 90 days and whether reasonable steps have been taken by the Company for recovery of the principal amount and interest. - (iv) In our opinion, the Company has complied with the provisions of 186 of the Act, to the extent applicable, in respect of loans, investments, guarantees and security.
+Further, in our opinion, the Company has not entered into any transaction covered under Section 185 of the Act in respect of loans. - (v) In our opinion, the Company has not accepted any deposits within the meaning of Sections 73 to 76 of the Act and the Companies (Acceptance of Deposits) Rules, 2014 (as amended).
+Accordingly, the provisions of clause 3(v) of the Order are not applicable. - (vi) We have broadly reviewed the books of account maintained by the Company pursuant to the rules made by the Central Government for the maintenance of cost records under Sub-section (1) of Section 148 of the Act in respect of Company's products and are of the opinion that, prima facie, the prescribed accounts and records have been made and maintained.
+However, we have not made a detailed examination of the cost records with a view to determine whether they are accurate or complete.